Information about the declaration

 The statistical value cannot be zero (0).

 The invoice value and statistical value are always declared in euros.
-For currency conversion, the exchange rate applied in internal trade value added taxation shall be used.
-This exchange rate is the latest selling price published by a commercial bank according to the time of the invoicing of the good.
+For currency conversion, the exchange rate applied in value added taxation of internal trade is used.
+This exchange rate is the latest selling price published by a commercial bank according to the time of invoicing the goods.
 The same exchange rates are used both for arrivals and dispatches.

 Alternatively, the foreign exchange rates used in customs clearance may be applied.
 These exchange rates are published monthly on the Finnish Customs website: http://tulli.fi/en/businesses/import/currency-conversion-rates.